wario-land/Toge-Docs/Toge/draft.md

 |06|full-health box|
 |07|Diamond|
 |08|Frog switch|

+Other IDs before 0x10 will run some AI functions ingame but with a wrong vram tile settings, so you cannot see the effects of them.
-If you try the other IDs, you perhaps will get something but those things cannot be use at all. and every room will add other Sprites Tiles one by one by using the pointers after 78EBF0 in ROM and the load table pointer after 78EF78. you can get the load table ID when getting in to a room by the Byte in map linker table.
+Other Sprites tiles can be loaded by using the pointers after ``0x78EBF0`` and the spriteset loading table pointer after ``0x78EF78``. you can load different spriteset by setting the spriteset Id byte in Door table differently for different Doors in one Room.

-**Elements and Enemies Load table structure** every record contains 2 bytes, the first one B1 saves the enemy's ID and the second one B2 represents for the palette data stop position.(there is 16 palettes for Sprites at all and the 9th of them should be the base and the offset for it is 0) And the whole table stop by a "\x00\x00" word.
+**Elements and Enemies Load table structure**
+every record contains 2 bytes, the first one B1 saves the enemy's ID and the second one B2 represents for the palette data stop position.(there is 16 palettes for Sprites at all and the 9th of them should be the base and the offset for it is 0) And the whole table stop by a "\x00\x00" word.

 **Loading of Elements and Enemies**
 1. get Sprites Tile data pointer by this: ``(B1-0x10)*4+78EBF0``
 2. get Sprites palette pointer by this: ``(B1-0x10)*4+78EDB4``
 3. the length of Tiles data we should load is calculated by this (unit: byte): ``a=(int16)[(B1-0x10)*4+3B2C90]``